 You just never know what journey you or your art will take.

 Carmen’s and my first art showing for 2019 has finished and we were very pleased with the results.
 The gallery space worked well, with lots of visitors coming through daily.
 Some were art lovers, some overseas visitors and others were garden lovers strolling through the gorgeous Mt Coot-tha Botanic Gardens.
 And finally we did well with sales, which is always a nice result, but by no means the aim of exhibiting our work.

 Carmen and I had a great year of art in 2018, that ended with us both exhibited in the Rio Tinto Martin Hansen Art Awards 2018 in Gladstone.
 This was especially memorable as out of all the paintings exhibited, our work was hung side by side.
-A new year with 2019 and we are off … Continue reading →

 It has been a great couple of weeks with art exhibitions and competitions.
 My painting, ‘Mt Morgan Dam No. 7’, has been selected as a finalist for the 2018 Clayton Utz Art Award.
 The Award offers a $20,000 winner’s prize and exhibition space for the finalists and is awarded to an outstanding artwork by a Queensland-based artist, or an artist with a strong connection to Queensland.
 I am very pleased to be a finalist, with the exhibition running (and my work on display) from 24th September 2018 until 20 September 2019.

 Winter seems to be a popular time for art competitions and exhibitions in Queensland, with quite a few in June and July.
 Perhaps it is directly related to the beautiful winter skies and tourists visiting the regional areas.
 At any rate, I seem to be in a whirl of packaging tape and cardboard at present.

 The 2018 Brisbane Rotary Art Spectacular is held this year in the iconic Central Plaza One building in Queen Street in the heart of Brisbane’s CBD.
 This will be the 39th annual Rotary Art Spectacular, and to quote their website,